-Handy tip: if you're travelling alone, one of the best ways we found to quickly make friends is to try out the Prague gay bar crawls.
-It's only €29 ($33) and is the perfect way to quickly discover the gay scene with a local.
+Handy tip: if you're travelling alone, one of the best ways we found to quickly make friends is to try out the Prague Alternative Walking Tour.
+It's only €29 ($33) and is the perfect way to quickly discover the alternative side of Prague including the local LGBT+ movement.

 - Piano Bar: one of the staples of the Prague gay scene, going strong since 1995.
 We love coming here to start the night with a few cocktails.
 They also have fun drag shows taking place throughout the night.
 On Sundays, they have a hilarious bingo, which attracts a lots of the local gay guys.
 Piano Bar is located at Milesovska 10 and is open everyday from 5pm to 2am.

 - The Saints Bar: one of the smaller gay bars in Prague, with a cozy atmosphere and really cute bartenders.
 The Saints Bar Quiz night every Sunday is definitely worth checking out.
 Saints is located at Polska 32 and is open daily until 2am (4am on weekends).

 - Klub U Rudolfa: Rudolfa is an important piece of gay history in Prague because it is the longest continually running gay bar.
 It's a very local bar, with mainly gay Czech lads.
 Like Saints, it's cozy and a very friendly place to hang out.
 Rudolfa is located at Mezibranská 3 and is open daily until 2am.

 - Klub 21: unique basement bar in a cellar vault, which although a bit hard to find, it's so popular that it gets busy on most evenings.
 When we went, the crowd was mainly 25+ and a mix of local and international.
 Klub 21 is located at Římská 21 and is open daily (except Sundays) until 3am.